 You may object to the future processing of the data concerning you in accordance with Art.
 21 GDPR at any time.
 In particular, the opposition may be made against the processing for the purposes of direct marketing.

 Cookies and right of objection in direct marketing

 “Cookies” are small files that are stored on users’ computers.
 Different information can be stored within the cookies.
 A cookie is primarily used to store the information about a user (or the device on which the cookie is stored) during or after his visit within an online offer.
 Temporary cookies, or “session cookies” or “transient cookies”, are cookies that are deleted after a user leaves an online offer and closes his browser.
-In such a cookie, for example, the contents of a shopping cart can be stored in an online shop or a login block. “permanent” or “persistent” are cookies that remain stored even after the browser is closed.
+In such a cookie, for example, the contents of a shopping cart in an online store or a login status can be stored. “permanent” or “persistent” are cookies that remain stored even after the browser is closed.
 For example, the login status can be saved if the users visit it after several days.
 Likewise, such a cookie may store the interests of users used for range measurement or marketing purposes.
 As a “third-party cookie” cookies will be offered by providers other than the person responsible for the online offer (otherwise, if it is only its cookies, it is called “first-party cookies”).

 If users do not want cookies to be stored on their computer, they are asked to disable the corresponding option in the system settings of their browser.
 Saved cookies can be deleted in the browser’s system settings.
 The exclusion of cookies may lead to functional limitations of this online offer.